zaphar/ucg/docsite/site/content/reference/converters.md

 * Boolean values are translated to "true" and "false" repsectively.
 * Integers and Floats are rendered as numbers.
 * Tuples are rendered as `--field value` pairs for each field.
-  * Nested tuples concatenate the field names to create the field.
+  * Nested tuples are ignored.
   * Nested Lists generate a new `--field listitem` pair for each item in the list.
   * For fields that are just one character in length use a single `-`.
 Use double dashes `--` for fields that are longer than one character.